 Here in the Pacific Northwest, we rely on NWAC for detailed and user-friendly, daily weather and avalanche forecasts for the Cascades, Olympics, and Mt Hood area.
 “Aside from all the little things you would learn in a Level 1 about terrain recognition and all of that, you should check the forecast.
 At the very beginning, I think number one would be check the forecast and have a really good understanding of what that forecast is and then what your goals are for the day, and if those two actually can work together,” says Scott.

 Don’t live in the Northwest?
-Find avalanche centers for class listings and forecasts in your local area:
+Check the AIARE website Find avalanche centers for class listings and forecasts in your area: